harshavardhana/spark-setup/README.md

 # Spark install
 This document explains how to configure spark master, slave configuration.
-This document assumes you are running on Ubuntu 18.04, please make changes accordingly to your favorite distribution.
+This document assumes you are running on Ubuntu 18.04 or CentOS 7.5 please make changes accordingly to your favorite distribution.

 > NOTE: